hamidehhhs/Pricing-/Pricing for Revenue Opt.md

 # Revenue Management with Price Optimization
 * Revenue is the income that a business has from its normal business activities, usually from the sale of goods and services to customers.
-* Revenue management is aimed to find a way of selling the right product to the right customer at the right time for the right price.Revenue management problem can be decomposed into four distinct but related sub- problems that are usually treated separately: demand forecasting, overbooking, capacity allocation and pricing.
+* Revenue management is aimed to find a way of selling the right product to the right customer at the right time for the right price.Revenue management problem can be decomposed into four distinct but related subproblems that are usually treated separately: demand forecasting, overbooking, capacity allocation and pricing.
+Experts agree that pricing is vital in RM.
 Here we will review some papers concerning this subject.

  ### [Revenue management with seat inventory control method Case study China high speed railway](https://github.com/hamidehhhs/Pricing-/blob/master/paper/seat%20assignment%20model%20.pdf)